catmaid/CATMAID/API_CHANGELOG.md

   The POST version of the already existing GET endpoint.
 It allows passing in more skeleton IDs for which to get the cable length.

+- `POST /{project_id}/skeletons/connectivity-counts`:
+  Allows to get the number connector links per relation type for each passed in skeleton.
+Also accepts GET parameters.

 ### Modifications

 None.